 High availability (HA)

-A highly available Kubernetes cluster can withstand a failure on any component and continue serving workloads without interruption.
-Three factors are necessary for a highly available Kubernetes cluster:
+HA Kubernetes clusters can withstand a failure on any component and continue serving workloads without interruption.

 Autonomous HA Kubernetes

 Autonomy combined with high availability delivers a full Kubernetes with minimal setup, able to support mission-critical workloads with operational efficiency.

 MicroK8s uses Dqlite, a high-availability SQLite, as its datastore.
 As soon as the cluster includes three or more nodes, Dqlite is resilient and the API services are distributed on all of them.
 If one node should fail or be restarted, Kubernetes keeps running and will recover itself back to full HA when the node becomes available again, with no administrative action.